Finding the Best Places to Retire Since 2006!

 Is Utah Considered Tax Friendly for Retirement?
 No

-Cons: The town is remote, in the middle of the desert and 45 miles away from the Interstate.
+Cons: The town is remote, with Interstate 70 nearly 50 miles away.
 The nearest city of any size is Grand Junction, Colorado, which is 115 miles away.

 Recommended as a Retirement Spot?
-Maybe.
+Possibly.
 The lack of an accredited hospital is a concern.

 The United States acquired Utah in the treaty that ended the Mexican American War in 1848, and the state joined the Union in 1896.
 Salt Lake City is the capital, as well as the largest city and metropolitan area.